Trump warns 'rogue regime' North Korea of grave danger

 The speech came after Trump’s attempt to make an unannounced visit to the heavily fortified border separating North and South Korea was aborted earlier on Wednesday when dense fog prevented his helicopter from landing, officials said.

-Trump tried to travel to the Demilitarized Zone (DMZ) - the doorstep of the North Korean nuclear standoff – near the end of a 24-hour visit to ally Seoul.
-He was then due to fly to China, where U.S. officials say he will press a reluctant President Xi Jinping to tighten the screws further on Pyongyang.
+Trump tried to travel to the Demilitarized Zone (DMZ) - the doorstep of the North Korean nuclear standoff – near the end of a 24-hour visit to Seoul.

-However, Trump and his entourage had to turn back when the weather made it impossible for his helicopter to land in the border area, the White House said.

 White House spokeswoman Sarah Sanders described Trump as “frustrated” at having to abandon the trip.